ZacASTaylor/Memory_Allocators/README.txt

-This is a collection of C memory allocators with differnt benchmark abilities.
+This is a collection of C memory allocators with different benchmark abilities.

-Please see the subdirectory instructions for details on how to use and run the specific allocators.
+Please see the sub-directory "instructions.txt" for details on how to use and run the specific allocators.